JacquesIversen/pp5-react/README.md

 - **Create and Edit Repair Details:**
   - As a logged-in user, I can create and edit repair details about my car, sharing my DIY experiences and solutions with the community.
 - **View Other User's Repair Details:**
-  - As a logged-in user, I can view repair details of other users' cars if I am following them, allowing me to learn from their experiences and solutions.
+  - As a non Logged in user, I can view repair details of other users' cars, allowing me to learn from their experiences and solutions.
 - **Search Repair Details:**
   - As a user, I can search for car repair details using keywords, helping me find specific DIY solutions or techniques shared by other community members.
 - **Infinite Scroll:**

   - As a user, I can keep scrolling through repair details, with content loading automatically, ensuring a seamless browsing experience without the need to navigate to the next page.

-#### **Car Modification and Upgrade Details:**

-- **Create and Edit Modification Details:**
-  - As a logged-in user, I can create and edit modification details about my car, showcasing my customizations and upgrades to inspire others in the community.
-- **View Other User's Modification Details:**
-  - As a logged-in user, I can view modification details of other users' cars if I am following them, allowing me to explore innovative car modifications and upgrades.
-- **Search Modification Details:**
-  - As a user, I can search for car modification details using keywords, helping me find specific customization ideas or upgrade solutions shared by fellow enthusiasts.
-- **Infinite Scroll:**

-  - As a user, I can keep scrolling through modification details, with content loading automatically, ensuring a seamless browsing experience without the need to navigate to the next page

   ### Agile Project Planning Process: